Home Legal Product Disclosure Statement

 Whenever you exchange currencies (e.g. when you pay for a purchase overseas by credit card), you are effectively entering into a foreign exchange transaction of some kind.

 If you want us to transmit your money immediately, then you will need to enter into a Spot Contract with us.
 A Spot Contract is an agreement to exchange one currency for another at an agreed exchange rate within 2 Business Days of the transaction being booked.
 For example, when you make a purchase overseas in a foreign currency, you may have to pay the purchase price straight away.
-In those circumstances, your only consideration will be the exchange rate at the time and we will
+In those circumstances, your only consideration will be the exchange rate at the time and we will quote you a Spot Rate (you should feel free to obtain quotes from other providers to ensure that our Spot Rate is competitive).
+When you have agreed to the Spot Rate by accepting the exchange rate quoted, you have entered into the Spot Contract with us, regardless of when payment is made.
+You will have up to 2 Business Days to pay the funds into our account and we will then send the funds immediately to your nominated Recipient Account.

 If, on the other hand, you do not have to make the payment immediately (e.g. the purchase price payable under invoice is not payable for 4 months), you will need to consider whether to lock in the Spot Rate available now or wait for 4 months and hope that the exchange rate is equally, or more, favourable at the future time.
-If you do not want to take the risk that the exchange rate is less favourable in 4 months’ time, you can lock in the Spot Rate either by entering into a Spot Contract and send the amount payable immediately or enter into a Forward Contract (explained in section 6 of this PDS, below), which will allow you to send the money in 4 months’ time at the Forward Rate (as explained in section 6.4 of this PDS, below).
+If you do not want to take the risk that the exchange rate is less favourable in 4 months’ time, you can lock in the Spot Rate either by entering into a Spot Contract and sending the amount payable immediately or enter into a Forward Contract (explained in section 6 of this PDS, below), which will allow you to send the money in 4 months’ time at the Forward Rate (as explained in section 6.4 of this PDS, below).

 EXAMPLE A